 A few months ago, OutSystems MVP Marco Arede published a great article comparing Integration Builder with implementing an integration in a manual way.

 Inspired by Marco’s blog post, I decided to make a similar comparison to show you the difference between using Integration Builder connectors versus using community-based forge connectors.
+This isn’t to say that using Forge connectors is a bad option; quite the opposite.
+But in cases where we have an Integration Builder connector, there are additional benefits you can leverage.

 Disclaimer: in this analysis, I didn’t consider just a particular connector or type of connector.
 Generically, any Forge connector will have all or most of the characteristics described.